-(a) For example, do you become breathless or have any pain or fits of coughing when you hurry? yes
+(a) For example, do you become breathless or have any pain or fits of coughing when you hurry? yes no

-no

-(b) For example, do you have any difficulty in moving freely yes

-and fully and using your hands? no
+(b) For example, do you have any difficulty in moving freely and fully and using your hands? yes no

-(c) (i) Are you affected, for example yes
+(c) (i) Are you affected, for example

 - by depression or weeping so that you can't face your work or mix with other people?
+PROMPT AND

 - by getting in a rage with other people?
-PROMPT AND
+CODE ALL

 - by being unable to concentrate?
-CODE ALL
+THAT APPLY

 - by sleeping badly?
 THAT APPLY

 - none of these

-(ii) Are you seeing a doctor about it or having treatment yes
+(ii) Are you seeing a doctor about it or having treatment for it? yes no

-for it?

-IF NO Do you think you should see the doctor about it? yes
+IF NO Do you think you should see the doctor about it? yes no

-no

-(d) For example, can you read ordinary print in a newspaper yes

-(even with glasses)? no
+(d) For example, can you read ordinary print in a newspaper (even with glasses)? yes no

-(e) Do you have difficulty hearing ordinary conversation? yes

-no but observed \
+(e) Do you have difficulty hearing ordinary conversation? yes no but observed

-(f) Do you have difficulty joining in ordinary conversation yes with people outside the family? no
+(f) Do you have difficulty joining in ordinary conversation with people outside the family? yes no